trustlines-protocol/relay/docs/RelayAPI.md

 ## User context

-### All events of users for currency networks / exchanges / tokens / unweth.
+### All events of user
-Returns a list of all event logs of a user.
+Returns a list of all event logs of a user for currency networks / exchanges / tokens / unweth.
 That means all events where the given user address is either `from` or `to`.
 You can filter what type of events you want with `contractType` to select the contract and `type` to select the name of the events within the contract.

 #### Request
 ```
 GET /users/:user/events?type=:type&fromBlock=:fromBlock&contractType:=contractType